MicrosoftDocs/azure-docs/articles/search/tutorial-csharp-type-ahead-and-suggestions.md

 Notice that the letters you enter must start a word, not simply be included within the word.

-4. In the code, set **UseFuzzyMatching** to true, and run the app again.
-Now enter "po" and notice that the search assumes you got one letter wrong!
+4. In the view script, set **&fuzzy** to true, and run the app again.
+Now enter "po".
+Notice that the search assumes you got one letter wrong!

  ![Typing "pa" with fuzzy set to true](./media/tutorial-csharp-create-first-app/azure-search-suggest-fuzzy.png)